 St. Paul’s Cathedral has had a choir for most of its 170 year history.
 Currently it is a fully-auditioned, professional adult choir with a two-fold responsibility – to lead the music and worship at the liturgies held at the cathedral throughout the year, and secondly to lead the family of the Diocese of Huron when they are gathered for annual Synod and for Ordinations.
 The choir’s Mission Statement may be found here.

-The choir is fortunate to be able to work in close collaboration with Dr. Angus Sinclair, Affiliate Organist at the Cathedral, as well as with other leading instrumentalists and musicians in the region.
-You can read Angus’ biography here.
+The choir is fortunate to be able to work in close collaboration with leading organists, instrumentalists and other musicians in the region.

 Since 1995, St. Paul’s has run a Tuesday Noon Hour Organ Recital Series (September to end of June - July and August off), taking advantage of the four-manual instrument, with some pipes dating from 1871.
 This series of recitals features both local and international performers and, from time to time, presents recitals that match the organ with other instruments.